Home > Business > Commercial > Public tenders: how do you position yourself?

 Differentiate yourself from the competition

-Highlight what makes your commercial offer unique and better than those of your competitors.
+Highlight what makes your commercial offer unique and better than the competition's.
 You can differentiate yourself by your level of satisfaction, performance and CSR (corporate social responsibility).
 In other words: be curious, concise, rigorous and able to work on your differentiation.

 Post-response monitoring